brisbanemakerspace/bms-wiki/policies/fees.md

 * Must be currently studying full time or hold a concession card

 ## Late / No Show Fee
 Unfortunately due to repeated no shows and members being significantly late to booked appointments, we've had to implement a late fee.
 This late fee applies to all members, or people who've applied for membership.
-This policy applies to all bookings made for time with a BMS staff member and does not include tool bookings (like for using the laser cutter).
+This policy applies to all bookings made for time with a BMS volunteer and does not include tool bookings (like for using the laser cutter).

 **If you:**
 * do not show up for a booked appointment